seenureddy/records/K8-docs/workload-resources.md

 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

+## ReplicationController

+A ReplicationController ensures that a specified number of pod replicas are running at any one time.
+In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.

 ## Garbage Collection

 The role of the Kubernetes garbage collector is to delete certain objects that once had an owner, but no longer have an owner.

  ### Owners and dependents
  Some Kubernetes objects are owners of other objects.
-For example, a ReplicaSet is the owner of a set of Pods.
+For example, a `ReplicaSet is the owner of a set of Pods`.
 The owned objects are called dependents of the owner object.
-Every dependent object has a metadata.ownerReferences field that points to the owning object.
+Every dependent object has a `metadata.ownerReferences` field that points to the owning object.

+ Sometimes, Kubernetes sets the value of ownerReference automatically.
+For example, when you create a ReplicaSet, Kubernetes automatically sets the
+ **ownerReference field** of each Pod in the ReplicaSet.
+In **1.8, Kubernetes automatically sets the value of ownerReference for objects created or adopted by ReplicationController, ReplicaSet, StatefulSet, DaemonSet, Deployment, Job and CronJob.**